Offer letters for non-partner school students for September 2016 entry were posted on 19 April

 We will invite you to attend an interview at the college.

 NB.
-Between early January and our closing date, you should expect to hear from us within a week of our receiving your application (applicants who submitted before the acknowledgement date should expect an interview letter by 15 January 2016 at the latest).
+Between early January and our closing date, you should expect to hear from us within 2 weeks of our receiving your application (applicants who submitted before the acknowledgement date should expect an interview letter by 15 January 2016 at the latest).

-All applicants are invited for interview as soon as we receive their forms and you should contact us sooner rather than later if you have not heard from us.
-Do not wait until after the closing date to check as it will then be too late to do anything about it.
+All applicants are invited for interview and you should contact us sooner rather than later if you have not heard from us within 2 weeks of submitting your application.
+Do not wait until after the closing date to check whether we have received your form, as it will then be too late to do anything about it.

 Ideally you should bring your official mock examination results to the interview.
 If they are not available, they can be posted to the college later.
 You should also bring your latest school report.